 Fall, spring, and summer.
 1-3 credits each topic.
 S-U or letter grades.
 Reading and disc.
-S=0 of retter grades.
-Reading and disc.
 Field of pharmacology faculty.
 Individual members of the graduate field of pharmacology offer directed readings and discussions on pharmacological topics to small groups or to individual students.
-Topics include but are not limited to Receptor Mechanisms-G. A. Weiland; Biochemical Neuropharmacology-G. A. Weiland; Amino Acid Neurotransmitters-L. M. Nowak; Stimulus-Secretion Coupling-C. M. S. Fewtrell; Cell Calcium-C. M. S. Fewtrell.
+Topics include but are not limited to Receptor Mechanisms-G. A. Weiland; Biochemical Neuropharmacology-G. A. Weiland; Amino Acid Neurotransmitters-L. M. Nowak; and Calcium-C. M. S. Fewtrell.